Sebastian-Barrett/sebsite/Laser.md

     <img alt="Flex pattern" src="/sebsite/images/flexpattern.jpg" width="350" max-width="100%">
 </div>

+3d model

 ## Friction fit
-I designed all the parts to friction fit, which took a lot of trial and error.
+In several of my projects I use laser cut friction fits to join pieces or hold parts to bearings and axles.
+At first this took a lot of trial and error because I didn't know the kerf (width of the cut) of the laser.
+After a while though the process got much easier because I had a better intuition of what the kerf would be in different materials.
+Wood is about 0.1mm and acrylic is around 0.08mm, however the exact kerf will depend on the laser settings, material type (even acrylic color affects it), and thickness.